MicrosoftDocs/power-automate-docs/articles/desktop-flows/ui-elements.md

 Then, a new window with two fields will appear on your screen:

-- The **Text value** field holds the element's Text as a proposed value.
+- The **Text value** field holds the element's text as a proposed value.
 You can change this value to a hardcoded value or a variable.
 - You can set the **Operator** field to various operators to adjust the functionality of the selector.

 Selecting **Capture** will add the UI element with the proper text-based selector in the UI elements repository.